nathanduft44/Crypto_Corrisk/LH_Workspace/README.md

 * Cardano (ADA)
 * Doge Coin

-For this project, we've collected data from the time periods with the highest volatility.
-The start of the first bull run in 2016, to the current bull run in 2021.
+For this project, we've collected data for the time periods with the highest volatility.
+The start of the first bull run in 2016, to the current 2021 bull run.

 ## Objective
 We want to create a bridge between legacy financial risk analysis with on-chain metrics.
 To reach our goal, we're creating a mechanism for users to calculate risk in potential investment opportunities within these selected coins.
-Allowing users to make educated and well-informed decisions by evaluating historical price movements from the data we've collected and provided in a user-friendly application.
+This will allow users to make educated and well-informed decisions by evaluating historical price movements from the data provided in a user-friendly application.

-# Requirements
+## Requirements

 ## Navigating & How-to-Use